 The best time to go to Coney Island is between Easter and Halloween.
-Luna Park officially opens for the season on Saturday April 6 and offers free admission that day.
+Luna Park officially opened for the season on April 9 and offered free admission that day.
 The rides operate daily (11am to 7pm, but check the calendar for special operating hours) through Labor Day.
 The beach and the boardwalk, however, are open year-round, which also includes attractions such as Nathan’s Hot Dogs and the New York Aquarium.

 How do I get to Coney Island?